-The Colossus is a type of computer used by the British during World War II.
-It was the first programmable computer in the world.
+The Colossus was the first electric programmable computer used by the British during World War II.
 The Colossus was used as a codebreaker to decode the Lorenz cipher, giving the Allies valuable military intelligence during the war.

-There were two versions of the Colossus computer: the Mark 1 Colossus, which became operational on February 5, 1944, and the Mark 2 Colossus on June 1, 1944.
+There were two versions of the Colossus computer: the Mark 1 Colossus with 1,600 vacuum tubes, which became operational on February 5, 1944, and the Mark 2 Colossus on June 1, 1944.
 By the end of the war, there were ten total Colossus computers in use.

 How was programming done on the Colossus?

 To program on the Colossus computers, programmers would change how one of the hundreds of different wires were plugged into plugboards.
 By plugging in and unplugging the wires in different patterns, the programmers could instruct the computer on what operations to perform.
 These plugboards are similar to what telephone operators used to connect calls in the early days of the telephone.